 Aside from the trip cost, what are the additional expenses for this trip?

-Apogee’s tuition costs include all meals, accommodation, and activity fees.
+Apogee’s tuition costs are meant to be all-inclusive and include all meal, accommodation, and activity fees.
 The most significant additional expenses on our Montana Service Adventure will include travel to Bozeman and from Whitefish (both are in Montana), a sleeping bag and sleeping pad, a bike helmet, and bike and pannier rentals, as needed.